ansible-community/ara/docs/faq.rst

 Reading and interpreting the output of an ansible-playbook run, especially one that is either long running, involves a lot of hosts or prints a lot of output can be tedious.
-This is especially true when you happen to be running ansible hundreds of times during the day, through automated means -- for example when doing continuous integration.
+This is especially true when you happen to be running Ansible hundreds of times during the day, through automated means -- for example when doing continuous integration or continuous delivery.

-ARA aims to do one thing and do it well: Record Ansible runs and provide an intuitive interface to browse the results of those runs.
+ARA aims to do one thing and do it well: Record Ansible runs and provide means to visualize these records to help you be more efficient.

 Why don't you use Ansible Tower ?
 ---------------------------------
-`Ansible Tower`_ is currently a product from Ansible and has not been Open Sourced (yet).
+`Ansible Tower`_ is currently a product from Ansible and has not been open sourced (*yet*).
 We do not know when it will be made freely available and it's source opened.

 Ansible Tower works in a fairly centralized way where you can trigger runs from the web interface and it will record that run in it's database so you can see the results in it's web interface.

-ARA does not aim to be able to do things like control host inventory, actually control the execution of playbooks and other (nice) features of Tower.
+ARA does not aim to be able to do things like control host inventory, control the execution of playbooks and other nice features of Tower.

-By using a callback and storing the database locally, the user is free to browse the results locally.
+When using ARA, you can store and browse your data locally and this is in fact the default behavior.
+You are not required to use a central server or upload your data elsewhere.

-Another use case would be to upload databases (ex: from CI jobs) to a central server running the ARA web interface, this would provide a mean to browse aggregated results.
+ARA does provide you with the means to aggregate your Ansible run data into a single database, whether this is by aggregating sqlite databases or by using a central database server such as MySQL.

 .. _Ansible Tower: https://www.ansible.com/tower